nagarajanchinnasamy/ProgrammingAssignment2/README.md

 # Create the special matrix that caches the inverse of the original
 > cmx <- makeCacheMatrix(mx)

-# First time, returns calculated inverse and caches
+# First time, calculates inverse and caches the result
 > cacheSolve(cmx)
      [,1] [,2] [,3]
 [1,]   -2    8   -5